Also known as:

 20% of your allies will help 80% of your success.

-20% of companies, which achieved world-class status, outsource 80% of operations.
+20% of companies that have achieved world-class status outsource 80% of their operations.

-20% of words in a language accounts for 80% of usage.
+20% of words in a language account for 80% of usage.

 20% of laws are broken 80% of the time.